 1. Stick to your meal schedule

 Between chasing down package deliveries and booking Zoom calls with grandparents three time zones away, the holiday season can be hectic.
 When major aspects of your schedule get thrown out of whack, forgetting to eat a balanced meal is all too easy.
-You might be ravenous by the time you realize you missed lunch—and more likely to overeat in the hours that follow, says registered dietitian Jaclyn London, MS, CDN, WW’s head of nutrition and wellness.
+You might be ravenous by the time you realize you missed lunch—and more likely to overeat in the hours that follow, says registered dietitian Jaclyn London, MS, CDN.
 Even if the rest of your day is pure holiday chaos, try to maintain your regular meal and snack times.
 And don’t go too long without food and drink.
 “I typically recommend aiming to eat something every three to four hours, but find whatever consistent timing works for you and aim to stick to it,” London says.

 2. Get some sleep

 Real talk: Lying awake all night worrying about your holiday to-do list won’t actually help you get stuff done.
 What you need are ZZZs!
 People who skimp on sleep may experience increases in the hormone ghrelin (associated with hunger) and decreases in the hormone leptin (which triggers feelings of fullness), affecting food choices the following day.
 That may explain why high-quality sleep is correlated with better weight maintenance, according to a 2017 literature review in the journal Sleep Medicine Clinics.
 Add that to sleep’s many health benefits.

 Feel like your brain clicks into overdrive at night?
 A bedtime mindfulness exercise may help you drift off by refocusing your attention on the present moment, according to a 2015 Sleep Medicine Reviews analysis.
 To practice, take 10 deep breaths—inhaling for a count of five and exhaling for a count of five—or try a guided meditation from Breethe (free on the WW app) when you hit the hay.